spicywebau/craft-neo/docs/console-commands.md

 Neo offers console commands for managing Neo blocks, block type groups and fields.

+## `neo/block-type-groups/delete`

+Deletes a Neo block type group.

+### Options
+- `--group-id` (required): The ID of the block type group to delete.
+- `--delete-block-types`: Delete block types belonging to the block type group.
+If omitted, the block types will be reassigned to the previous group in the field (if any).

 ## `neo/block-type-groups/edit`

 Edits a Neo block type group.